 There are essentially seven different types of grants available that community organisations can apply for.
 They are:

-Mangawhai Endowment Lands Account - grants are made for the benefit of Mangawhai Harbour and surrounds from the investment income from this fund.
+Mangawhai Endowment Lands Account (MELA) - grants are made for the benefit of Mangawhai Harbour and surrounds from the investment income from this fund.
 The Mangawhai Endowment Lands Account is managed under the Mangawai Lands Empowering Act 1966 (sic).
 A Committee of two Commissioners and two appointed members of the community will make the decisions on applications.

 Please note: APPLICATIONS HAVE NOW CLOSED

 For indepth information and criteria please refer to the Community Assistance Policy.